Swedish-Wiking/media-track-renamer/README.md

-# media_track_renamer
+# Media Track Renamer
-A script to rename/prettify the names of media tracks and adding correct tags for commentary, SDH and other tracks
+A script to rename/prettify the names of media tracks and adding correct tags for commentary, SDH and other tracks.
+Only works with MKV-files